 Roles and Responsibilities

-The Independent District Commission will be seated by Jan.
-31, 2023, and responsible for adopting district map and plans by Sept.
-1, 2023.
+The Independent District Commission is responsible for adopting district map and plans by Sept.
+1, 2023, for a list of members with bios, you can visit our Meet Your Commissioners page.
 The Independent District Commission will be responsible for:

 - Holding a citywide public hearing early in the process to engage Portlanders on district criteria